 Spread throughout the islands are individual dancers & musos, British expats, the makings of some nascent sides, and good friends willing to host shenanigans, dance outs and pub sings.
 Let's find the spark to build more sides.
 A few of our sides are generally available to visit, perform or perhaps hold a workshop anywhere on the Islands

 Drumbeggar Border Morris of Gabriola Island first danced out in the spring of 2012.
 A few members are former stalwarts of the Morris & folk song scene in Vancouver and great friends of the existing Island sides

-Morris dance merry making, May Day, 01 May.
+Morris dance merry making - May Day, the first of May.
 Clover Point, Victoria.
-0530-0630.
+0530 - 0630.
 Yes, 5:30 a.m.
 After all we wish to be dancing before the sun rises at 0553!
-A May pole, Morris dances, circle & other dances for all.
+A May Pole, Morris dances, circle & other dances for all.
 Come along.
-Also see Ric's left coast Morris May Day page
+Also see Ric's North American Morris May Day page

-For those wishing to join in Morris dance & music, communication about it, or gather more info in an active manner, contact any of the sides.
+For those wishing to join in Morris dance & music, exchange communication about it, or gather more info in an active manner, contact any of the sides.
 See their web pages.
 The webmaster will be happy to answer general questions about local Morris dance

-ITM & QBM practise in various parks in the summer (Mon & Wed respectively).
+ITM (Monday) & QBM (Wednesday) practise in various parks throughout the summer.
 Please contact them for location information.
 The rest of the year -- QBM is at the View Royal Community Assoc. hall.
-HTM uses the Scout Hall in Fairfield, on Tuesdays and often takes the summer off practise, exclusively dancing out, finished with the requisite visit to the pub.
+HTM uses the Scout Hall in Fairfield, on Tuesdays and often takes the summer off practise, exclusively dancing out.
+Most activities are finished with the requisite visit to the pub.
 For more information see their individual web sites

 An Ale, or parish Ale to be correct, was once a church parish function, sort of a day of social welfare.
 It incorporated drink (ale, natch), entertainment (Morris dancers!), and food.
 The name was taken over by the Morris for gatherings when the former activity dried up, so to speak

 Seattle sides may be found via Seattle Dance.org